The project is focused on persistent automata which self-adapt in an array of partisan contexts, initially [M].

 - Goal is “win else survive”.

 - Gain is in regions of memory.
-Volume is appropriated and traded between automata in partisan contexts.
+Volume is appropriated/traded between automata in partisan contexts.
 Functional complexity of automata may be self-limiting via interval, defined as a cycle of finite decision periods.
-Size of a given automata is a function of the gamespace, defined in this sense as allocated volume and memory.
+Size of a given automata is a function of the gamespace, defined as allocated volume and memory.